frankois944/MvvmForIOS-Swift/README.md

 navigation.hideRightPanel(animated: true)
 ```

-* you can also push a viewModel inside a side Panel
+* You can also push a viewModel inside a side Panel

 ```Swift
 the view declaration must have